koreanjesus101/simple-calculator-updated/README.md

 # simple-calculator-updated
-updated version of :simple calculator"
+updated version of "simple calculator" trying to in-coorperate CSS, JS and HTML together